Best Microsoft Teams Features: 55 We Use in 2023

-There are multiple ways to do this, including direct routing and Microsoft Calling Plans.
+There are multiple ways to do this, including Direct Routing, Operator Connect, and Microsoft Calling Plans.

 The Calling Plans available from Microsoft allow you to integrate with PSTN through a cloud-based subscription.
 The benefit of this is that you don’t need any additional hardware.

-On the other hand, if you want to stick with your existing PTSN trunk, you can try Direct Routing.
+On the other hand, if you want to stick with your existing PTSN trunk, you can try Direct Routing or Operator Connect.

-This method allows businesses to connect their PSTN to the Microsoft Teams Cloud PBX.
-You can use Direct Routing with any telephony provider.
-However, you will need a Session Border Controller.
+These latter methods allow you to connect your PSTN to the Microsoft Teams Cloud PBX.
+You can use Direct Routing with any telephony provider and Operator Connect through any of the approved partners.

 If you’re a company leader looking to take your organization to the next level, you’ll need to know the

 This means embracing tools that help with everything from analytics to company compliance.